jqphu/blog/data/blog/luck.md

 date: 2021-07-02 16:16:30
 layout: PostLayout
 tags: ['luck', 'self-development']
+summary: "How much of success is luck versus skill.
+I explore the different types of luck and how it has applied to my life."
 ---

 In the podcast How I Built This, Guy Raz explores the stories behind some of the best known